stevenwernercs/zulu/README.md

 - **Update loop:** Each `Neuron` runs as a daemon thread, repeatedly aggregating dendritic inputs, potentially firing, and depositing transmitters into a shared fluid map keyed by coordinates.
 - **Growth:** `Dendrite`/`Synapse` “wander” and grow within `CoordinateBounds`, using random deltas limited by a wander factor.
 - **Messaging:** `Transmitters` carry a potential that decays to zero after a lifespan; dead messages are eventually removed.
-- **Rendering:** The LWJGL window maps coordinates into 2D and draws colored points for node/transmitter types; updates every frame.
+- **Rendering:** 3D view with perspective projection and a simple camera.
+Draws colored points for node/transmitter types; updates every frame.

+**Controls**

+- Mouse: Right-drag to rotate the camera (orbit yaw/pitch).
+- Scroll: Zoom in/out.
+- Keyboard: `ESC` to quit; `R` to reset camera.

 **Known Issues / Rough Edges**